dashrathdots/python-csvtojson/README.md

 # csv-to-json
 Convert Csv to Json

+### Pre requisites
+- `git` protocol client installed
+- Repository management client like `SourceTree` or something that helps in the `git` workflow
+- Docker desktop

 ### Project checkout flow
 Clone the entire repository on your local machine using the command